oierlauzi/zuazo/README.md

 # Zuazo (WIP)

-This readme hasn't been updated since 05/2019, so a lot of the information written is obsolete.
-Currently Zuazo is going under an API redesign, and the features described below are not avalible, so don't try to using it for anything.

 ## Description

 Zuazo is library for manipulating real-time video.
-It's designed to take advantege of the GPU by offloading most of the work to OpenGL.
-It features a simple but powerful signal routing, compatibility with several video sources such as a video file, Video for Linux 2 (V4L2) devices, such as web-cameras, still images, ImageMagick surfaces, SVG files...
-Currently it can combine several video sources by using the Compositor class, but it is still WIP.
-It has been written in C++17, including the API, so it is *NOT* compatible with older versions of C++.
+It's designed to take advantege of the GPU by offloading most of the work to Vulkan.
+It features a simple but powerful signal routing, easy to use timing and a RAII intensive interface.
+Core funtionality can be expanded using modules, which are available on my GitHub page.

 ## Requirements

-- OpenGL ES 3.0 compatible video card
+- Vulkan 1.0 compatible video card

 - Debian based OS